OpenF2/F2/README.md

 For more information on SemVer, please visit <http://semver.org/>.

+You can run this command to check the version of your local copy of F2:

+`$> node build -v`

 ### Talk

 Have a question?
 Want to talk?
-Ask it on our [Google Group](https://groups.google.com/forum/#!forum/OpenF2) or on [Ost.io](http://ost.io/OpenF2).
+Ask it on our [Google Group](https://groups.google.com/forum/#!forum/OpenF2) or send an email to <info@openf2.org>.

 ### Bug Tracking

-To track bugs or issues, we are using [Issues on GitHub](https://github.com/OpenF2/F2/issues).
+To track bugs and issues, we are using [Issues on GitHub](https://github.com/OpenF2/F2/issues).

 ### Copyright and License